 A Site is considered a single, physical location (or “network”), which usually has one IP address, but may have more if utilizing multiple internet connections, or if you’re a larger organization with an IP subnet.

 You can start protecting your network by adding a Site to the Dashboard, which should contain a friendly name (ex: NYC Office), at least one IP address/hostname, and a physical address.

-After that, you would assign Policies to that Site, which determine what is allowed and blocked on a Site, as well as what the network’s endusers see when they experience a block page.
+After creating a site, you would assign Policies to that Site, which determine what is allowed and blocked on a Site, as well as what the network’s endusers see when they experience a block page.
 This is done on the very same page after saving your Site.

 IP Subnets / CIDR Blocks

 The Dashboard accepts CIDR ranges of /24 or less (ex: 184.108.40.206/24).